icegoat9/compiler-class-wab/README.md

 * "LLVM codegen" (multiple steps): translate various data structures (which by this point are "organized like assembly language") into the equivalent LLVM assembly code representation
 * "LLVM function entry": add LLVM variable initialization code to assembly code function blocks

+# Next Steps

+I kept a quick running [TODO list](docs/TODO.md) during and after the class with some ideas...